weigertlab/muvit/README.md

 #### Bounding box format

 The `bbox` (bounding box) tensor defines the exact physical extent (field of view) of each image crop within a shared _world-coordinate_ system, which we define as the highest resolution pixel space.
-For a single dataset sample, it must have the shape $(L, 2, N_d)$, where $L$ is the number of resolution levels and $Nd$ is the number of spatial dimensions (e.g., 2).
+For a single dataset sample, it must have the shape $(L, 2, N_d)$, where $L$ is the number of resolution levels and $N_d$ is the number of spatial dimensions (e.g., 2).
 The second dimension, always of size 2 represents the boundaries of the crop: index 0 contains the minimum coordinates (top-left, i.e., `[y_min, x_min]`) and index 1 contains the maximum coordinates (bottom-right, i.e., `[y_max, x_max]`).
 Providing them as accurately as possible is crucial, as _MuViT_ relies on them to geometrically align the different resolutions.

 ### Multiscale MAE pre-training